Quantum Mechanics on Lie Groups: I. Noncommutative Fourier Transforms: Applications of noncommutative Fourier series

 \section{Applications of noncommutative Fourier series}

 We now discuss two examples of Fourier series in detail, namely those appropriate to the groups U(1) and SU(2).
 Even though the former is Abelian, its compactness makes the construction nontrivial, illustrating the link between Fourier transforms and Fourier coefficients.
 The example of SU(2) furthermore exhibits all the subtleties of noncommutative Fourier series, leading to a new formula for the Poisson summation of functions in $\mathbb{R}^3$.
 We conclude with a discussion of noncommutative Poisson summation in more general compact Lie groups.
+As in the rest of the paper, the motivation for this result stems from path integrals \cite{Beauvillain2}: Poisson summation turns out to be crucial, in that context, to properly account for the topology of $G$ when deriving the mixed propagator $\langle p_f|e^{-iHt}|g_i\rangle$.